deepmedic/deepmedic/documentation/README.md

 ```
 This will grab rest of dependencies described in Sec.1.

+**Note:** The most common installation issue is when users do not install compatible versions of **Python**, **TF**, and **cudnn**.
+You need versions that are compatible with each other:
+Each Python version has specific pre-compiled TF versions.
+We need TF version 2.0+, and each TF versionis compatible with
+specific cudnn versions (see TF docs).
+We need Cudnn that is compatible with TF and your system's Nvidia drivers.
+We have tested DeepMedic for **Python=3.6.5**, **TF=2.6.2**, and **cudnn=8.2.1**, which should work in **2024**.

 #### 1.3.
 GPU Processing

-#### Install CUDA:
+#### Install CUDA: (Deprecated)

+**Note:** This step may not be required anymore, because recent cudnn versions (installed via conda above) install rest
+ of the required libraries.
+As long as you have installed GPU drivers, cudnn tends to install the rest.
+ But in case this is not true, have a look at the following.

 Small networks can be run on the cpu.
 But 3D CNNs of considerable size require processing on the GPU.
-For this, an installation of [Nvidia’s CUDA](https://developer.nvidia.com/cuda-toolkit) is n
+For this, an installation of [Nvidia’s CUDA](https://developer.nvidia.com/cuda-toolkit) is
-eeded.
+ needed.
 Make sure to acquire a version compatible with your GPU drivers.
 TensorFlow needs to be able to find CUDA’s compiler, the **nvcc**, in the environment’s path.
-It also dynamically links to **c
-ublas.so** libraries, which need to be visible in the environment’s.
+It also dynamically links to **cublas.so** libraries, which need to be visible in the environment’s.

 Prior to running DeepMedic on the GPU, you must manually add the paths to the folders containing these files in your environment's variables.
 As an example in a *bash* shell: